 Photo by cottonbro from Pexels

-Product-specific rules of origin are the requirements for a product to be originating in a country.
-One of the rules is a change in tariff classification (examples of other rules: a production process, a maximum value or weight of non-originating materials).
+Product-specific rules (PSRs) of origin are the requirements for a product, which incorporates non-originating materials, to be originating in a country.
+PSRs are created based on origin criteria.
+One criterion is a change in tariff classification (examples of other criteria: a production process, a maximum value or weight of non-originating materials).
 It means that any non-originating material used in the production of the product must be classified in a chapter, heading or subheading1 other than that of the product.

 - Topic: origin of goods: non-preferential, preferential

 - Market: Global